Choosing a Wood Fired Pizza Oven

 You may have noticed a surge in the popularity in wood fired pizza ovens over the past couple of years.
 Gone are the days where a wood fired pizza ovens were only found in fancy restaurants or in nonnas backyard.
 Today more and more people are looking at more affordable, portable and more convenient options to getting that mouth-watering wood fired favour.

 In this blog post, I'm going to go through the pros and cons of buying a traditional clay/brick pizza oven compared to a stainless steel wood fired pizza oven.
-Click here to get a copy of the full checklist
+Get a copy of the full checklist comparison guide

 A Stainless steel wood fired pizza oven comes on a trolley with wheels so it can be moved around the backyard or even taken with you when you move house.